 What has happened here is that somehow, a deeper-lying loop of filament in the coil has managed to cross a higher-lying loop.
 As the filament is pulled from the spool, the deeper loop is dragged along and although it will generally untangle by itself, sometimes it doesn't and you end up with a true knot that jams the feed and causes your nozzle to run dry while the extruder grinds the jammed filament and clogs its feeder gear.
 This is terribly annoying because not only is your print ruined, you need to disassemble the extruder to clean it and you also need to ensure the coil is properly untangled.

-You must never quickly re-wrap a spool if it has partially unwrapped, and hope it will be all right: it probably won't.
-For instance, you accidentally let go of the end such that it unwraps spontaneously, or during loading or unloading you pushed the filament back through the feeder tubes without keeping the spool tensioned, which will also cause a partial unwrap.
-If at any point the spool has been partially unwrapped, continue unwrapping a good amount from the spool until you are back at the tightly wrapped loops, then carefully re-wrap it.
+There are two lessons to be learnt: one, always keep the filament on the spool under tension.
+Two, never quickly re-wrap a spool if it has partially unwrapped, and hope it will be all right: it probably won't.
+If at any point you hear the dreaded slithering sound of filament slacking on the spool and it has been partially unwrapped, continue unwrapping a good amount from the spool until you are back at the tightly wrapped loops, then carefully re-wrap it.
 (Remember: most filaments are hygroscopic and you should never grab it with sweaty hands, use gloves.)

 This is one of the reasons why I frown upon spool holders that try to minimise friction by adding ball bearings etcetera.
-Doing this, greatly increases the risk that the spool will continue turning forward after a fast extrusion or during a retraction, due to good old inertia (or rather angular momentum for the nitpickers).
+Doing this greatly increases the risk that the spool will continue turning forward while (un)loading it, during a retraction, or after a fast extrusion, thanks to good old inertia (or rather angular momentum for the nitpickers).
 A good spool holder must have some friction so the spool will never keep turning on its own.
 If your printer cannot even overcome that little bit of friction, then you probably have a high-friction zone elsewhere in your filament path that must be eliminated.

 Still, the spool in the above photo was nearly new and had never turned backwards, it had never spontaneously unwrapped and I never did anything dodgy to it.
 Yet, like some other spools I have, it managed to jam.
 It was factory pre-tangled!
 It also produced the typical sound of filament loops shifting around during printing.
 I never hear that sound or have such jams with good brands of filament, like rigid.ink.
 They obviously know how to wrap filament properly.
 But how then can filament be wrapped improperly?